hyperledger-labs/fabric-channeled-add-ons-gen/README.md

    ./network.sh up createChannel -c mychannel -ca
    ```

 2. Deploy one of the smart contract implementations (from the `test-network` folder).
+Here
+   we use the chaincode we provide:

    ```bash
    ./network.sh deployCC -ccn basic -ccp ../fabric-channeled-add-ons-gen/chaincode/ -ccl go